matthewjwoodruff/pareto.py/README.md

 * `pareto.py` may be used to post-process the output of multiple optimization runs.
 Since multiple-objective evolutionary algorithms (MOEAs) are search heuristics using random numbers, they may be run more than once and produce different output each time.
 Therefore the estabilshed best practice for MOEA users is to sort together the output of as many optimization runs as possible to get a good approximation of the true Pareto-efficient set.
 * `pareto.py` may be used to combine the output of more than one MOEA, for research studies comparing the performance of different MOEAs.
 This is useful when computing metrics of optimization performance such as hypervolume and the epsilon-indicator.
-* `pareto.py` may be used to find the Pareto-efficient solutions from a set of data that does not result from optimization.
+* `pareto.py` may be used to find the Pareto-efficient solutions within a set of data that does not result from optimization.
 * `pareto.py` may be used to prepare reference data for validating other implementations of epsilon-nondominated sorting routines.

 ### Alternatives